-The fudgy chocolate avocado brownies are made into bite size gooey dark chocolate goodness!
-Avocado plays a sneaky roll of adding healthy fats to this nutrient dense treat!
+The fudgy paleo chocolate avocado cookies are made into bite size gooey dark chocolate goodness!
+Avocado plays a sneaky roll of adding healthy fats to this nutrient dense gluten free treat!

 I experimented with this cookie to get it just how I wanted.
 I have never tried avocado as a fat replacement before…and chocolate and avocado are always amazing together!
 So it was challenge I was ready to tackle!

 And we have all been in the “I have avocados ready to be too ripe in the next nano second, what am I going to make?!” situation.
 You have got use them up, STAT!!

 Well now, there is a sweet option too!!

 These are little morsels of dense chocolate heaven…in a convenient and packable form.

 A brownie in a cookie’s body.

 I wanted to make them grain free, but nut and egg free so my little guy could enjoy them too.
 Everyone so far agrees, and I think you will too….these are yummy!
 And anyone who has tried baking WITHOUT nuts, grains, dairy, and eggs KNOWS it can be a bit daunting.
 But these fill the bill in every regard!

 No leavening?
 It can be key to dense and fudgy textures!